 In June 2018 we began our project at Ripon House, an approved premises in Leeds for women recently released from long term custody.

-Over the 8 weeks artists Becky Cherriman and Milena Dragic guided the women through a series of creative writing, performance and visual arts sessions on a theme of ‘Journeys and Destinations’.
+Artists Becky Cherriman and Milena Dragic guided the women through a series of creative writing, performance and visual arts sessions on a theme of ‘Journeys and Destinations’.
 This project asked the women to describe and strive for their goals, what does the journey and destination look and feel like?

 As well as the workshop sessions there was a trip to The Hepworth Gallery to experience the Hot Mirror exhibition, by artist Viviane Sassen.
 This was the first time half of the group had ever visited a gallery and a number of the women were visibly in awe of this work,